tytydraco/yessleep/out/If_You_Kill_A_Clown_The_Clown_Police_WILL_Find_Out.md

 "That'd be a very obvious and pedestrian clue.
 I'm a writer, I of all people would've thought not to do that if I were guilty."

-I yelled out in shock as Officer Occifer sat bolt upright.
+I yelled out in surprise as Officer Occifer sat bolt upright.
 He got to his feet, pulled the umbrella out of his chest, and ripped open his shirt.
-Right there below the cloth was a thick, black square of body armor with yellow block letters that read "Umbrella-Proof Vest".
+Right there below the cloth was a thick, black square of body armor with yellow block letters that read, "Umbrella-Proof Vest".

-With a blindingly quick throw, Occifer launched the umbrella straight through Paul's neck, lodging it in his throat and stopping his death scream with a wet glug sound, replacing it with a spray of blood.
-The umbrella opened behind his head, and fell backward to the floor.
+With a blindingly quick throw, Occifer launched the umbrella straight through Paul's neck, lodging it in his throat and stopping his death scream with a wet 'glug' sound, releasing a spray of blood.
+The umbrella opened behind his head, and he fell backward to the floor.

 Officer Occifer gathered his wits and focused his attention back on me.